GuillRo/drawbotics-groceries-guillro/README.md

 Pet project for front-end position at Drawbotics.

 The app is composed of items and lists of items, which are stored in a Firebase database.
-Is uses Font Awesome, Google Fonts, Bootstrap, HTML, vanilla CSS and vanilla JS.
+It uses Font Awesome, Google Fonts, Bootstrap, HTML, vanilla CSS and vanilla JS.
 A basic express server is used to serve the files on port 3000.
 I tried to use  as less dependancies as possible.

 To run the project just type node server in the terminal.